yestyle/whispersystems.org/_posts/2015-03-06-goodbye-encrypted-sms.md

 1. **SMS and MMS are a security disaster**.
 They leak all possible metadata 100% of the time to thousands of cellular carriers worldwide.
 It's common to think of SMS/MMS as being "offline" or "peer to peer," but the truth is that SMS/MMS messages are still processed by servers--the servers are just controlled by the telcos.
-We don't want the state-run telcos in Saudi, Iran, Bahrain, Belarus, China, Iran, Egypt, Cuba, USA, etc... to have direct access to the metadata of TextSecure users in those countries or anywhere else.
+We don't want the state-run telcos in Saudi, Iran, Bahrain, Belarus, China, Egypt, Cuba, USA, etc... to have direct access to the metadata of TextSecure users in those countries or anywhere else.
 1. **It's holding us back**.
 Dealing with all the corner cases associated with the encrypted SMS/MMS transport prevents us from dedicating focus and attention to make the overall product better.